Dmytro Kozatskyi: Controversy

 In October 2022, several photos from Kozatskyi's photo series The Light Will Win were included in an exhibition at the Ferraté Library at the Polytechnic University of Catalonia.
-On November 13, 2022, Kozatskyi's work was removed from the exhibition and the University released a statement which stated it "wasn't aware of the ideology of the author", and that the university "rejects Nazism and regrets the situation created".
-Also on November 13, 2022, Kozatskyi was heckled by protestors at Doc NYC where he was an invited speaker.
-The protestors were forcibly removed.
+On November 13, 2022, Kozatskyi's work was removed from the exhibition and the university released a statement which stated it "wasn't aware of the ideology of the author", and that the university "rejects Nazism and regrets the situation created".
+Also on November 13, 2022, Kozatskyi was heckled by Kayla Popuchet at Doc NYC where he was an invited speaker.
+The heckler was forcibly removed.